stackbit-projects/magical-crane-9e97a/content/pages/index.md

     subtitle: Newsletter
     title_align: center
     content: >
       Every Week, we will be sending the updated Product Catalogue with us.

-      We offer attractive discounts every week
+      We offer attractive discounts on our products every week.

-      Provide your email and click on **Subscribe** to be the first to know about discounts
+      Provide your email and click on **Subscribe** to be the first to know product updates
     content_align: center
     form_position: bottom
     form_width: fifty